samthegliderpilot/GoDroidPrivacyPolicy/README.md

 - No personal data is collected.
 - No usage data is tracked.
 - No third-party services are integrated that collect data.
+- The app allows you to save game progress or settings to a local directory on your device.
+This data is stored only on your device and is not accessed by us or shared externally.
 ## Permissions

 The app only requests the minimal permissions necessary for its basic functioning and does not access sensitive information.